Ryder (R)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Ryder.

-Ryder doesn’t pass our quality test.
-First off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its cash profitability fell over the last five years.
-On top of that, its low free cash flow margins give it little breathing room.
+Ryder isn’t a terrible business, but it doesn’t pass our bar.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its cash burn raises the question of whether it can sustainably maintain growth.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its low gross margins indicate some combination of competitive pressures and high production costs.

-Ryder’s P/E ratio based on the next 12 months is 12.6x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better stocks to buy right now.
+Ryder’s P/E ratio based on the next 12 months is 14.5x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're fairly confident there are better stocks to buy right now.